This post may contain affiliate links. Please read our disclosure policy.

 Making a big batch of pulled pork is always a good idea.
 Whether you are hosting a party and need something delicious to feed many mouths or if you are just meal prepping for the week and want a protein that is versatile to put into tons of different recipes.
-This pulled pork is my absolute favorite, so simple yet absolutely delicious.
+This Apple Cider Vinegar Pulled Pork is my absolute favorite, so simple yet absolutely delicious.
 I love the subtle tang that the apple cider vinegar gives it, too!

-If you are doing the Whole30, try this on top of a salad filled with avocado, onions, tomatoes, and sliced radishes.
+If you are doing the Whole30, try this Apple Cider Vinegar Pulled Pork on top of a salad filled with avocado, onions, tomatoes, and sliced radishes.
 You can make these Enchilada Stuffed Poblano Peppers.
 Or, try serving it over cauliflower rice and make a burrito bowl-like situation.
 Yum.

 If you aren’t Whole30– this recipe is great in tacos, enchiladas, stuffed bell peppers, you name it!